 Some people just pick up their guitar once in a while dreaming of stardom they will never reach.
 Others play just for fun, to entertain themselves and their friends.
-Then, yet another group, actually mean business and want to go places.
+Then, yet another group, actually means business and wants to go places.
 If you’re in this last group, these guitar practice tips are for you.

 1. Have specific musical goals.

 We’ve all picked up the guitar for a reason.

 Most of the time though, our musical goals are vague and we have no plan how to reach them.

 This is an example of a generic goal:

 “I want to become a famous guitar player, tour the world and pick up as many girls as possible along the way”